ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/ravendb-etl-task.markdown

 2. Edit or Delete an existing script

 3. Enter the script to use.
-   In the above example, each source document from the 'Products' collection will be sent to 'ProductsInfo' collection in the destination database db3
+   In the above example, each source document from the 'Products' collection will be sent to the 'ProductsInfo' collection in the destination database db3
    (which is external to the cluster).
    Each new document will have 2 fields: 'ProductName' & 'SupplierName'.
    For detailed script options see [Transformation Script Options](../../../../server/ongoing-tasks/etl/raven#transformation-script-options).